scottpcs/Agentopia/README.md

 Agentopia is an AI Workflow Proof of Concept application that allows users to create, manage, and execute complex workflows involving AI agents, human agents, and text processing nodes.

+## Value Proposition

+Agentopia empowers users to visually design and execute complex AI workflows that seamlessly integrate AI agents and human interactions in real-time, enabling efficient collaboration and automation without the need for extensive coding expertise.

 ## Features

 - Visual node-based interface for creating AI workflows